jyotimittal01/angular-phonecat/README.md

-The following article orignally apears at [dev9 website] (http://www.dev9.com/article/2015/1/protractor-using-the-page-object-model) on January 15th 2015.
+The following article orignally appears at [dev9 website] (http://www.dev9.com/article/2015/1/protractor-using-the-page-object-model) on January 15th 2015 by Girma Nigusse

 # Protractor: Using the Page Object Model